GoogleCloudPlatform/terraform-google-secured-data-warehouse/docs/TROUBLESHOOTING.md

 **Solution:**

 The users that need access in the perimeters must be specified as `perimeter_additional_members` parameter in the [Data Secured Warehouse Module](../README.md#inputs) deploy.

+The user that be on the `perimeter_additional_members` list will be added in the members of the access policy associated with the perimeters.